odoo/documentation/accounting/receivables/customer_invoices/overview.rst

 An eCommerce order will also trigger the creation of the order when it is fully paid.
-If you allow paying orders by check or wire transfer, Odoo only creates an order and the invoice will be triggered once the payment is received.
+If you allow paying orders by check or wire transfer, Twenty20 only creates an order and the invoice will be triggered once the payment is received.

 Contracts